yevhenii8/worder/README.md

 # Worder

 ## Project structure
 1. **worder-gui** - the guest of honor.
-A GUI application that uses a [My Dictionary](https://play.google.com/store/apps/details?id=com.swotwords.lite) backup file in order to replace word translations with definitions and examples from Internet-dictionaries, i.e. update a word.
+A GUI application that uses a [My Dictionary](https://play.google.com/store/apps/details?id=com.swotwords.lite) backup file in order to replace word translations with definitions and examples from the Internet-dictionaries, i.e. update a word.
 Additionally, supports inserting new words from plain text files in the mode in which every line is a separate word or phrase.
 It doesn't work completely automatically.
 For every word you will be given a choice of definitions and examples.
 You will have to choose the appropriate ones or enter custom ones.
 Both graphical and command line interfaces are there at your service.
    ```
    hell (ад) -> hell (an extremely unpleasant or difficult place, situation, or experience)
    ```